chasedehan/diaml/imputer/README.md

 This module can be implemented in a similar manner to sklearns `fit()` and `transform()` and can be used in pipelines.
 All classes in this module require data to be passed in as a pandas dataframe.

+Once some more development has occurred on the entire DiaML package, it will be made available to pip install.
+For now, you will either need to copy/paste or clone the repo.

 ### NewMissingColumn
 We can create a new column for any existing column in X that has missing values greater than the cutoff.
 The default cutoff